-Municipalities finance climate protection projects primarily through their own funds and subsidies from the federal and state governments.
-Nevertheless, in many municipalities the funds are not sufficient for all projects the municipality is aiming for.
-Therefore, innovative, alternative financing options such as climate funds can open up new resources for local climate protection.
+Municipalities finance climate actions primarily with their own funds or subsidies from the federal and state governments.
+Nevertheless, in many municipalities these funds are not sufficient for all projects the municipality is aiming for.
+Therefore, innovative, alternative financing options such as climate funds can open up new resources for local climate action.

-A look at existing climate fund models shows that so far only a few municipalities have chosen models that involve a variety of different actors and mixed financing options.
-In the planned fund, the local government takes on an important part as a role model and initiator, but the medium-term goal is the financial participation of the population and local businesses.
+A look at existing climate fund models shows that so far only a few municipalities have chosen models that involve a variety of different actors and mix financing options.
+In the planned fund, the local government takes on an important part as a role model and initiator, but the goal is the financial participation of citizens and local businesses.
 The focus is thus on investing in one's own region and community.
-By selecting projects in advance, the fund contributors also know in advance which projects they will be supporting with their contribution.

-adelphi advises and supports selected municipalities in setting up a municipal climate protection fund.
-This includes the development of a basic concept for the innovative approach of local climate protection funds on the basis of a needs analysis in the municipalities concerned as well as interviews with experts from various pioneering institutions.
+adelphi advises and supports five municipalities (Bottrop, Greifswald, Ilm-Kreis, Ludwigsburg und Lübeck) in setting up a municipal climate fund.
+This includes the development of a concept for setting up a local climate fund, on the basis of a needs analysis in the participating municipalities, as well as interviews with experts from various pioneering cities.
 Subsequently, individualised concepts for climate funds are developed together with the selected municipalities and the inter-municipal dialogue is strengthened.
-Once the concepts are finalised, adelphi provides ongoing support for the initiation of the climate funds and their initiating phase, including communication, mobilisation of local actors, project selection and exchange.
+Once the concepts are finalised, adelphi provides ongoing support for the initiation of the climate funds, including communication, mobilisation of local actors, project selection and exchange.